julianchurchill/text-adventure-editor/README.md

 For development make sure you run 'lein cljsbuild auto' to regenerate the javascript when changes are made to any clojurescript code.

+Also install a copy of textadventure.businesslogic-1.0.0-SNAPSHOT.jar into a local maven repository with lein localrepo.
+Just run this once you have a copy of the jar available:

+ lein localrepo install textadventure.businesslogic-1.0.0-SNAPSHOT.jar textadventure.businesslogic 1.0.0-SNAPSHOT

 Useful links
 ============